samox03/habitTracker_Python/README.md

     pip install -U pytest

+Also change the Database from main.db to test.db.

 ## How To Run the Program
 Upon completing the installation of the necessary dependencies, download the files from this repository and store them in a separate folder.
 Access your terminal and navigate to the downloaded folder.
 Input the following command to run the program: